Greek Village houses are double occupancy rooms at a tier 3 level.

 Greek Village housing is considered priority housing, residents may not place themselves on University housing waitlists.
-If a resident moves out of the Greek Village, the chapter has 7 calendar days to find a replacement.
+If a resident moves out of Greek Village during the academic year, the chapter has 7 calendar days to find a replacement.
 If a chapter fails to find a replacement in the 7 day window the University will charge the chapter a daily rate for the empty space.
 Chapters may have policies and/or bylaws in place regarding University fines that state the individual responsible for the fine, in this case moving out, must pay the fine.

 You can view a 360 virtual tour.